Nigerians call for international help in student abductions | ExBulletin

 Nigerians call for international help in student abductions

-Parents of the latest group of abducted students in northern Nigeria are calling for international pressure on the government to help stop a series of abductions since December that have seized nearly 1,000 students

-MAIDUGURI, Nigeria – Parents of the latest group of abducted students in northern Nigeria are calling for international pressure on the government to help stop a series of abductions since December that have seized nearly 1,000 students.
+MAIDUGURI, Nigeria (AP) Parents of the latest kidnapping group of students in northern Nigeria are calling for international pressure on the government to help stop a series of kidnappings since December that have seized nearly 1,000 students.

 Angry residents in Damishi in Kaduna state marched on the streets this week, demanding peace.
 The small group of protesters said at least 16 people were abducted on Wednesday, just two days after gunmen attacked Bethel Baptist High School early Monday and abducted at least 121 students.